Comparing Intercontinental Exchange (ICE) and Its Competitors

-Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
-We will compare Intercontinental Exchange to similar businesses based on the strength of its profitability, valuation, risk, earnings, institutional ownership, analyst recommendations and dividends.
+Intercontinental Exchange (NYSE: ICE) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
+We will compare Intercontinental Exchange to similar companies based on the strength of its analyst recommendations, risk, earnings, profitability, institutional ownership, valuation and dividends.

+Intercontinental Exchange pays an annual dividend of $1.20 per share and has a dividend yield of 1.1%.
+Intercontinental Exchange pays out 30.9% of its earnings in the form of a dividend.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies pay a dividend yield of 1.5% and pay out 36.0% of their earnings in the form of a dividend.
+Intercontinental Exchange has increased its dividend for 1 consecutive years.

 Volatility & Risk

-Intercontinental Exchange has a beta of 0.68, meaning that its stock price is 32% less volatile than the S&P 500.
-Comparatively, Intercontinental Exchange’s peers have a beta of 0.46, meaning that their average stock price is 54% less volatile than the S&P 500.
+Intercontinental Exchange has a beta of 0.68, suggesting that its share price is 32% less volatile than the S&P 500.
+Comparatively, Intercontinental Exchange’s rivals have a beta of 0.46, suggesting that their average share price is 54% less volatile than the S&P 500.

+87.4% of Intercontinental Exchange shares are owned by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
+1.5% of Intercontinental Exchange shares are owned by insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Profitability